Accretion-modified Stars in Accretion Disks of Active Galactic Nuclei: Slowly Transient Appearance: Introduction

 \section{Introduction}

 Compact objects (neutron stars and stellar black holes) may exist in accretion disks of active galactic nuclei (AGNs) and quasars.
 On the one hand, pioneering ideas of self-gravitating accretion disks in AGNs \citep{Paczynski1977,Kolykhalov1980,Shlosman1989} have received increasing attention \citep{Collin1999,Collin2008,Goodman2003,Goodman2004,Wang2010,Wang2011,Wang2012}, for they offer a possible explanation for the super-solar metallicities inferred in AGNs and quasars \citep{Hamann1998,Warner2003,Nagao2006,Shin2013,Du2014}.
 The high metallicities can be naturally linked to star formation in self-gravitating disks, which inevitably produces compact objects from supernova explosions.
 On the other hand, the high metallicity of quasars can also be explained by stars from nuclear clusters captured by SMBH-disks \citep{Artymowicz1993}, a process that will also introduce compact objects in the disks \citep{Cheng1999,Cantiello2020}.
 Enveloped by the very dense gaseous medium of the accretion disk, compact objects inevitably will form a special kind of object, whose envelope is very massive, even more massive that the central compact object itself (see \S2.2).
-Considering the similar configurations, we use the terminology of Thorne-\.Zytkow objects (TZOs: \citealt{Thorne1975,Thorne1977}) to denote these special objects in the SMBH-disks, although the original concept only pertained to neutron stars enshrouded by envelopes\footnote{The classical TZOs with their envelopes are in both hydrostatic and thermal equilibrium, with some accretion occurring just in the very inner region close to the neutron stars.
+We use the terminology of Accretion-Modified Stars (AMSs) to denote these special objects in the SMBH-disks\footnote{The original concept of the Thorne-\.Zytkow objects (TZOs: \citealt{Thorne1975,Thorne1977}), which only pertained to neutron stars enshrouded by envelopes are in both hydrostatic and thermal equilibrium, with some accretion occurring just in the very inner region close to the neutron stars.
 They are expected to have specific surface abundances due to exotic nuclear burning processes happening deeper into the star and close to the compact object.
-The present TZOs are neither in hydrostatic nor thermal equilibrium.
+The present AMSs are neither in hydrostatic nor thermal equilibrium.
 These compact objects are episodically accreting from the Bondi sphere. }.
-The fate of TZOs in such an environment, however, is unknown.
+The fate of AMSs in such an environment, however, is unknown.